banner_image

 Supplies for Class

-• Platforms: A platform or two that is 1-3" (2.5-7.5 cm) in height.
+• Platforms: Two platforms that are 1-3" (2.5-7.5 cm) in height.
 You can wrap two 1-3" books in anti-slip material.
 You will need anti-slip material to wrap around books and/or platforms.
-See Note 2 below on how to make or buy.
+See Note 1 below on how to make or buy.

 • Anti-slip (shelving) material for wrapping books or platforms.